Production of percussion shows and workshops

 Experience the transformative power of rhythm!

-The workshop is built on a foundation of rhythms, percussive techniques, improvisation, body percussion and rhythm activities using various instruments from around the world.
+The workshop is built on a foundation of rhythms, percussive techniques, improvisation, body percussion, and rhythm activities using various instruments from around the world.
 Participants learn to find their own rhythm while listening to the other drummers.

-The participants experience great enjoyment and stress release as they come to realize that in order to produce a harmonious performance, they need to listen to one another, and then engage with synchronism, coordination, discipline and concentration.
+The participants experience great enjoyment and stress release as they come to realize that in order to produce a harmonious performance, they need to listen to one another and then engage with synchronism, coordination, discipline, and concentration.

-ORFF Chapters: Winnipeg, Calgary, Vancouver and Montreal, Canada
+ORFF Chapters (Winnipeg, Calgary, Vancouver, and Montreal), Canada

-APIC, French Immersion National Convention in Canada
+APIC, French Immersion National Convention in Winnipeg, Canada

-SEBIC, International Baccalaureats Convention in Quebec, Canada
+SEBIC, International Baccalaureate Convention in Montreal, Canada

-CCTCA, Convention des enseignants (es) à Calgary, Alberta, Canada
+CCTCA, Teacher Convention in Calgary, Alberta, Canada

-PDTCA, Palliser District Teachers Convention Association, Canada
+PDTCA, Palliser District Teachers Convention Association, Edmonton, Canada

 GETCA, Greater Edmonton Teachers Convention, Edmonton, Canada

-Simon Fraser University, Vancouver, C.-B., Canada
+Simon Fraser University, Vancouver, B. C, Canada

-FAMEQ, Féderation de la musique, Montréal, Québec, Canada
+FAMEQ, Music Federation, Montréal, Québec, Canada

 Okanagan University, C.-B., Canada